AleksGoodOmens/rs-schooll-REACT2024Q3/README.md

 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

-  Create a separate branch for this task.
-Branch name: "class-components".
-  Language Requirement
-  Use TypeScript for the project.
-  Project Setup
-  Initialize the project using Vite with the react-ts template.

-  Code Quality Tools

-  ESLint
-  Set up ESLint to throw errors if TypeScript's any type is used.
-  Set up eslint-plugin-react-compiler to throw errors if React rules are violated.
-  Prettier
-  Integrate Prettier for code formatting.
   Husky
   Add Husky and configure it to run linting on pre-commit. package.json commands